goreleaser/goreleaser/www/docs/customization/homebrew.md

     # same kind.
 We will probably unify this in the next major version like it is done with scoop.

     # GitHub/GitLab repository to push the formula to
-    # Gitea is not supported yet, but the support coming
     tap:
       owner: repo-owner
       name: homebrew-tap